VickiLanger/OpenGates/site/versions/1/checklist.md

 - [ ] State required knowledge up front. (e.g. "We're assuming your familiar with concepts a, b, and c")
     - [ ] If concept knowledge is assumed, offer a place to learn those concepts
     - [ ] Did you include anything beyond basic math (+ - * / )?
 If so, mention that there is a specific math prerequisite
-- [ ] Explain things in ways it will be relatable to as many people as possible ([ref](https://www.catalyst.net.nz/blog/how-explain-things-better-using-analogies))
+- [ ] Explain things in ways so it will be relatable to as many people as possible ([ref](https://www.catalyst.net.nz/blog/how-explain-things-better-using-analogies))
+    - [ ] Ensure technical terms are explained simply for less technically knowledgable audiences
 - [ ] Give things descriptive names.
 Avoid `x`, `foo`, `bar`, `baz` etc ([ref](https://builtin.com/data-science/variable-names))
     - [ ] Where single letter variable names are common practice (e.g. `i`, `k`, `v`, etc), explain what they stand for ([ref](https://builtin.com/data-science/variable-names))
 - [ ] Did you say something is simplified?
 Demonstrate what was simplified

-#### For In person Events <a name="events" id="jump-nav"></a>
+#### For In-person Events <a name="events" id="jump-nav"></a>
 - [ ] Discuss Code of Conduct (CoC) on event pages and in opening announcements
     - [ ] Include event organizer or CoC team contact info if harassment takes place
 - [ ] Have "no photos" stickers available at badge pickup
 - [ ] Have pronoun stickers available at badge pickup
 - [ ] Avoid sexually explicit branding and humor
 - [ ] Designated sensory-friendly quiet space
 - [ ] Alcohol should never be the main part of the social hour
+    - [ ] Ensure audience members don't feel pressured to drink
+    - [ ] Similarly, don't shame or demand explanations from members for not drinking
 - [ ] Warn before discussion/images of triggering/traumatic topics AND allow people to leave ([ref](https://sites.lsa.umich.edu/inclusive-teaching-sandbox/wp-content/uploads/sites/853/2021/02/An-Introduction-to-Content-Warnings-and-Trigger-Warnings-Draft.pdf))

 ### Accessibility (a11y) is a right <a name="a11y" id="jump-nav"></a>
 Accessibility is a right.
 Yes, literally it is the law in some countries.
-Many of these items will be guided by: [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/?q=accessibility-law)
+See [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/?q=accessibility-law) for details on the accessibility and anti-discrimination laws in your country.
+In many cases, the accessibility laws follow [WCAG 2.0](https://www.boia.org/wcag-2.0-a/aa-principles-and-checkpoints) standards or a derivative.
+Below are some important considerations to ensure your systems are inclusive and accessible to diverse audiences:

 #### Safety <a name="safety" id="jump-nav"></a>
+People with sensory sensitivities or conditions such as epilepsy should be able to engage while avoiding triggers
 - [ ] Warn for rapidly-flashing lights ([ref](https://www.epilepsy.com/learn/triggers-seizures/photosensitivity-and-seizures#:~:text=For%20about%203%25%20of%20people,common%20in%20children%20and%20adolescents))
 - [ ] Warn for loud noises
 - [ ] Warn for anything that could make someone dizzy or "motion sick"